Bimbok/bimagic/README.md

 # Bimagic - Git Wizard 🧙‍♂️

-A powerful Bash-based Git automation tool that simplifies your GitHub workflow with an interactive menu system.
+A powerful Bash-based Git automation tool that simplifies your GitHub workflow with an interactive menu system.git

 ## Overview